Romeoparajuli/weatherApp/README.md

 Open the index.html file in your browser to run the app.
 You can simply double-click the index.html file or open it using your browser's "Open File" option.

 How to Use
-Search for a City: Enter the name of a city in the search input box.

-Click the Search Button: Hit the search button to fetch the weather details for the entered city.

-View Weather Details: The app will display:

-The current temperature in °C

-The humidity percentage

-The wind speed in km/h

-A weather icon corresponding to the current weather condition (e.g., sunny, cloudy, rainy).

-Handle Errors: If the city entered is not found, an alert will appear indicating that the city is not recognized.
+a.Search for a City: Enter the name of a city in the search input box. b.Click the Search Button: Hit the search button to fetch the weather details for the entered city. c.View Weather Details: The app will display: d.The current temperature in °C e.The humidity percentage f.The wind speed in km/h g.A weather icon corresponding to the current weather condition (e.g., sunny, cloudy, rainy). h.Handle Errors: If the city entered is not found, an alert will appear indicating that the city is not recognized.

 API Integration
 The app integrates with the OpenWeatherMap API, which provides real-time weather data.
 The API endpoint used is: